Droghyz/weatherapp/README.md

 ---

+# 03/09/23 :

+- Added lat and lon variable in global scope.
+- Restructured code and functions.

 # 01/09/23 :

-- Fixed readme with cascading days
+- Fixed readme with cascading days.
-- Restructuring code from MVC into single file
+- Restructuring code from MVC into single file.
-- Fixed dates on DOM with new dates
+- Fixed dates on DOM with new dates.

 # 30/08/23 :

-- Added API call for reverse-geolocalization
+- Added API call for reverse-geolocalization.
-- Update the DOM with the name of the city from the new API
+- Update the DOM with the name of the city from the new API.

 # 19/08/23 :

-- Almost fixed Temp and Icons
+- Almost fixed Temp and Icons.
-- Added row of days
+- Added row of days.
-- Added Map component inside the card
+- Added Map component inside the card.
-- Modifyed geolocation API with external function
+- Modifyed geolocation API with external function.

 # 18/08/23: